runtimeverification/k/k-distribution/k-tutorial/1_basic/21_symbolic_execution/README.md

 that rewrites a constructor `foo` to a symbolic integer:

 ```
-rule foo => ?X:Int
+rule <k> foo => ?X:Int ...</k>
 ```

-When this rule applies, a variable is introduced to the configuration, which then is unified against the rules that might apply in order to symbolically execute that configuration.
+When this rule applies, a fresh variable is introduced to the configuration, which then is unified against the rules that might apply in order to symbolically execute that configuration.